imtia33/imtiaz-royhan-intern-repo/Professionalism-Reflection.md

 * Use negative or sarcastic tone in messages.
 * Gossip or speak disrespectfully about teammates.
 * React emotionally before understanding the situation.

+## A short story of colaboration:
+ On the second semester, we made a Chat application with C++ and QT.
+We were a 3 person group.
+Shalman is one of them.
+He tries to experiments things.
+On this project he changed the client app code for the server ip and port address.
+Which caused the app fail to connect to the server.
+I was assigned as the person to implement the server and client app connection so I was able to find and fix the connection error.
+It took me 1.5 min to fix.
+While I was fixing it , Tareef, the second person, opened his laptop and continued the connection and continued the presentation while I was fixing Shalmans code.
+My teacher was Impressed by this colaboration of how quickly we fixed the problem and how we were able to seemlessly continue the presentation.